 Welcome to Cardiff Medicals RFC

-We have a proud 107 year history and a tradition of top quality, free flowing rugby.
-We welcome any student wishing to play, mainly drawing on Medical, Dental, Physiotherapy, and Nursing students.
+We have a proud 108 year history and a tradition of top quality, free flowing rugby.
+We welcome all Cardiff University healthcare students wishing to play.
+This includes Medical, Dental, Physiotherapy and Nursing students.

 Currently we have two teams, competing regularly on Wednesday afternoons in the British Universities & Colleges Sports leagues.
-The first XV compete in Premier B, the second highest tier of British university rugby.
-Our second XV are playing in Division Two West, and are looking forward to another season competing with arch-rivals, Cardiff University.
+The first XV compete in Division 1 West and our second XV are playing in Division 3 West.
+As a club we look forward to another season competing with arch-rivals, Cardiff University.

 Our WRU status allows us to compete in the Welsh Cup, giving us the opportunity to try our hand at a different brand of rugby, and export our own, something very valuable to us.

 Though rugby is our cause, it is the social aspect of our club that defines us.
 Life friendships are made between members, and the Club does all it can to ensure that all are looked after in every aspect of their student lives.
 Every Wednesday our post-match socials start at the infamous ‘medclub’ (newly refurbished and now called ‘the IV’) along with the other medical sports teams.
 Our calendar also has special dates, including the time-honoured medical school tradition of Toga night, our annual Christmas Dinner, Tour, and Old Boys Dinner.

 There is a very strong old boy network here at Cardiff Meds.
 Past players, including the likes of Gwyn Jones and record breaking adventurer, Richard Parks, can be seen at the touchline supporting the boys.
 However, the true spirit of the club is never more apparent than at our annual end of season dinner, when past and present players come together to celebrate Cardiff Medicals RFC.